At Victory Lube, we offer a full range of services for your vehicle’s tires.

 Tire Repair

 Whether your tires have been damaged by a curb or you have run over a sharp object such as a nail, it is often possible to repair your tires rather than having to replace them entirely.
-Our technicians will thoroughly evaluate your tires and any tire damage to determine whether this is possible, factoring in things like air pressure, tread depth, and uneven wear.
+Our technicians will thoroughly evaluate your tires, wheels, and rims to determine whether repair is possible, factoring in things like air pressure, tread depth, and uneven wear.

 If your tires can be fixed, we can get them repaired quickly and have you on your way.